BenLeidig/water-stress/README.md

 ## Team MEAT

+## Preface:

+This was a team project for the Illinois Data Science Club.
+I, along with my three team members, Ryan Sponzilli, Benjamin Carlson, and Nina Trousdale, and our projeect lead, Samuel Barbeau, contributed to this project.
+My teammates and I presented the final form of the project to a panel of four professional data scientists to be graded in the Data Dive competition.

 ## Overview:

 2.4 billion people live in countries with high levels of water stress.
 Inadequate access to clean water reduces levels of sanitation, exacerbating the spread of disease.
 Agriculture also becomes more difficult to maintain in water-stressed areas, causing malnutrition and hunger.
 People in water-stressed areas often have to travel far or wait long to acquire drinking water.
 This reduces the amount of time available to pursue higher goals like education, thereby stunting the community's development.